Best Practices

 Code Review Platforms

 Dedicated code review platforms like GitHub, GitLab, or Bitbucket offer structured workflows for managing pull requests.
 They centralize discussions, allow for inline comments and suggestions, and integrate with other tools in your development pipeline.
-As noted by Typo, a shorter cycle time often indicates highly efficient teams and optimized processes.
-These platforms can help you achieve that.

 CI/CD Tools